nervosnetwork/tippy/README.md

 brew install ttyd
 ```

-And debugger not support Windows.
+*Note: debugger is not supported on Windows.*

 ## Getting Started